Phil Heath lets

 to raise monies for the RNLI and that the event should

-be called the 'Routen Wheel Race'.
+be called the 'Routen Wheel Row'.

 A

-couple of years earlier, in May 1981, members of the
+couple of years earlier, on 16 May 1981, members of

-lifeboat crew had raised £2,100 during a 17
+the lifeboat crew had raised £2,100 during a

-six rowers each.
+with six rowers each.
 The crew set off for Kircubbin

 Sailing Club at 8:50 am on a wet and windy morning